digital-science/dimensions-network-gen/README.md

 $ dimensions-network {SQL_QUERY_FILE} --fulldimensions
 ```

-## Prerequisites
+### Accessing BigQuery

-### BigQuery
+[Google BigQuery](https://cloud.google.com/bigquery/) is cloud database that enables scalable analysis over petabytes of data.

-[BigQuery](https://cloud.google.com/bigquery/) is a fully-managed, serverless data warehouse that enables scalable analysis over petabytes of data.
 In order to access the Dimensions datasets, you need to be able to connect to BigQuery using Python.
 This means:

 * **Installing the SDK**.
 Installing & authorizing the the Google Cloud SDK, "gcloud," available [directly from Google](https://cloud.google.com/sdk/docs/install).
 If you can open a terminal and the `gcloud` command is recognized, it has been sufficiently configured.
 * **Setting up a GCP project**.
 Each time you interact with BigQuery, you need to specify which GCP project you are using.
 This is used for billing purposes, logging and resources access management.
 More info [here](https://docs.dimensions.ai/bigquery/gcp-setup.html).